 Support And A Sympathetic Ear After Your DUI Arrest

-The last thing you need after a DUI arrest is a condescending lecture.
-At Ziliak Law Office, we know what a devastating effect a DUI arrest can have on your life.
+The last thing you need after an OWI/DUI arrest is a condescending lecture.
+At Ziliak Law Office, I know from my experience as a criminal defense lawyer what a devastating effect a DUI arrest can have on your life.
 It’s not just losing your driver’s license, it can also mean losing your job due to jail time, years of increased insurance rates and social stigma.
 This affects not only you but your family and loved ones as well.

 Most people who are arrested for DUI are good and decent people who made a mistake.
 I believe that everyone deserves a chance to minimize the negative consequences of their mistakes.

 There Is More To A DUI Case Than You Think

 The fact that your license is taken away at the time of your arrest does not mean that you are automatically guilty.
 A DUI arrest is no different than any other arrest — you have the right to defend yourself in court.
 There are a number of things about your arrest that can be challenged:

 - Was the field sobriety test administered correctly?